shashankphapale7-cpu/ai-mandi-market-agent/README.md

 🚦 How to Run the Agent
 Configure your API Key:
-Open mandi_agent.py and replace "YOUR_ACTUAL_API_KEY_HERE" with your unique key from the government portal.
+Open mandi_agent.py and replace "YOUR_ACTUAL_API_KEY_HERE" with your unique key from the government portal. login to https://www.data.gov.in/ and search for API OF "Current Daily Price of Various Commodities from Various Markets (Mandi)"

 Execute the Script: